open-cloud/xos/xos/configurations/cord-pod/README.md

 (*veth0/veth1*).
 The *veth0* interface is added as a port on *databr* and VTN is configured to use *veth1* as its data plane interface.
 Traffic coming from *databr* is NAT'ed to the external network via `iptables`.
-The configuration assumes that *databr* assumes the MAC address of *veth0* when it is added as a port -- this seems to always be the case (though not sure why).
+The configuration assumes that *databr* takes the MAC address of *veth0* when it is added as a port -- this seems to always be the case (though not sure why).

 Note that setting up the full fabric is beyond the scope of this README.